Fjilla/rartracker/UPDATES.md

 - **Admin Experience**: Better organized admin interface with dedicated dashboard
 - **Reliability**: Enhanced authentication flow prevents hanging routes and improves user experience

-## Next Steps

-After these updates, you should:
-1. Run `npm install` to install updated dependencies
-2. Test the build process with `npm run dist`
-3. Verify all functionality works as expected
-4. Test the new admin dashboard and navigation
-5. Verify error handling works correctly when not logged in